By using this site, you agree to the Privacy Policy and Terms of Use.

 The history of Germany’s capital has seen a lot of upheaval over the centuries.
 East Berlin evolved to become the capital of East Germany after World War II, while West Berlin was an enclave of West Germany surrounded by the Berlin Wall.
 However, Berlin has been the capital of Germany ever since the German reunification in 1990.

-84 percent of jobs are in the service sector.
-Berlin, however, offers an endless supply of employment options and career paths.
-People travel to Berlin from all over the world in quest of better lives and employment.
+Berlin offers an endless supply of employment options and career paths.
+People travel to Berlin from all over the world for better lives and employment.

 Lifestyle in Berlin ranges from chic, grungy, hip to international.
 The living costs in Berlin are high compared to other cities in Germany.
-Berlin is also a thriving center for culture, literature, arts, and media.
-It is home to some of the most famous universities such as Humboldt University, Freie University of Berlin, etc.
+Berlin is also a thriving centre for culture, literature, arts, and media.
+It is home to famous universities such as Humboldt and Freie University of Berlin.

 2. Hamburg